-the United Nations
+PSCORE & the United Nations

 The international community plays a crucial role in empowering North Korean defectors.
 A larger audience listening to their testimonies encourages a bigger scale action to guarantee their fundamental rights.
-In order to make sure that the voices of North Korean defectors are heard by international organizations, at PSCORE we strive to raise awareness about North Koreans’ human rights violations in the United Nations.
+In order to make sure that the voices of North Korean defectors are heard by international organizations, we strive to raise awareness about North Koreans’ human rights violations in the United Nations.

 In 2012, the United Nations Economic and Social Council (UNECOSOC) has certified a very respected consultative status to PSCORE.
 Ever since, PSCORE has been actively participating in the United Nations human rights related sessions.
-We usually partake in the Universal Periodic Review (UPR) organized by the Human Rights Council and cooperate with the Special Reporter and the Commission of Inquiry for Human Rights in North Korea.
-Further, we participate at the Third Committee of the General Assembly, the Social Humanitarian and Cultural Committee as well.
+We usually partake in the Universal Periodic Review (UPR) organized by the Human Rights Council and cooperate with the Special Rapporteur and the Commission of Inquiry for Human Rights in North Korea.
+Furthermore, we participate at the Third Committee of the General Assembly, the Social Humanitarian and Cultural Committee as well.

 reports and projects

-To make the testimonies even more tangible, we have also set up a project using Google Maps.
+To make the testimonies more tangible, we have set up a project using Google Maps.
 The project is documenting human rights abuses in North Korea.
 The information for this project has been gathered by PSCORE from interviews with North Korean defectors.
-During the interviews, defectors voluntarily accounted for human rights abuses they have encountered and helped us to locate these incidents using Google Earth.
-The information shared here is naturally very sensitive and all identifying information has been changed or concealed.
-What is presented by this second project is only a small, but no less important part of the picture of life and death inside North Korea.
+During the interviews, defectors voluntarily accounted for human rights abuses they have encountered and helped us to locate these incidents by using Google Earth.
+The information shared is naturally very sensitive and all identifying information has been changed or concealed.
+What is presented by this second project is only a small, but no less important, part of the picture of life and death inside North Korea.